ZORRO: FAMILY CODE

 By phone: Contact the Ticket Office at 403-294-7402

 In Person: Visit the ATP Ticket Office between the hours of 9:30am-5:00pm OR the Martha Cohen Theatre Box Office on the night of the performance.
 Box Office opens at 6:30pm.

-To learn more about the Martha Cohen Theatre’s accessibility features, click HERE or call our Ticket Office at 403-294-7402.
+For more information about wheelchair accessible seating and other accessibility features in the Martha Cohen Theatre please click HERE or contact the Ticket Office at 403-294-7402.

 A relaxed performance is designed to welcome audience members who would benefit from a more relaxed environment in which to enjoy the show.
 It is developed to address the needs of guests with sensory concerns, autism spectrum disorders, learning disorders, dementia, parents with small children, or anyone for whom the regular theatre experience can be challenging.
 This show is open to everyone.

 A show-specific document intended to prepare audiences attending a Relaxed Performance will be available prior to coming to the theatre.
 The Visual Story includes text and pictures that introduces the play through synopsis, character descriptions, running time, and content warnings, as well as orients audiences to the theatre with information about how to get to the theatre, images of the physical building, and answers other accessibility questions.